 Individual development accounts (IDAs) help low-income families save by matching their personal savings for specific investments, such as a first home, business capitalization, or higher education and training.
 The Assets for Independence (AFI) program, last funded in fiscal year 2016, is a federally supported IDA demonstration grant program authorized under the Assets for Independence Act of 1998.
 This evaluation of the AFI program uses a randomized controlled trial, the gold standard for measuring program effectiveness.

 This evaluation shows that among the full sample of study participants, AFI did not increase homeownership, business ownership, or postsecondary education or training three years after study enrollment.
-But our findings show that AFI participation had effects on certain subgroups.
+But exploratory subgroup analyses provide suggestive evidence that AFI participation had effects on certain subgroups.
 Specifically, AFI increased homeownership among renters at study enrollment and increased business ownership among non–business owners at study enrollment.
-The results show two beneficial primary effects:
+Results from the subgroup analyses suggest the following:

 - A 4.7 percentage-point (52 percent) increase in the homeownership rate among participants who rented at study enrollment